 ‘I Shot The Sheriff’ is about a man falsely accused of shooting a deputy.
 He confesses that he did shoot someone, but it certainly wasn’t a deputy!
 Bob Marley initially released this song with the same title in 1973, and Eric Clapton released his cover the following year.
 Eric’s version kept the reggae style but turned it into a rock song.
 It was a huge hit that made it to number 1 in the US and number 9 in the UK.

 This upbeat song has sad lyrics that might bring you to tears if they were played with sad music.
-But, it suits the song perfectly since it’s about hiding your pain.
+But it suits the song perfectly since it’s about hiding your pain.
 The clown in the song appears happy and laughs for everyone else’s sake, but they’re crying on the inside.
-This song made it to number 1 in the US and the UK and the Top 10 in several other countries.

 ‘Police and Thieves’ calls for peace to prevent peaceful people from becoming violent, whether they turn into criminals or police.
 The song manages to be hopeless and hopeful simultaneously, leaving you feeling that “maybe something can be done.”
-The song was a moderate hit and has been covered by The Clash and many others.
+The Clash did an epic version of this track.

 ‘Rhinestone Cowboy’ was a big hit, coming in at number 1 in the US and 4 in the UK.
 This cowboy song is about a cowboy who’s worked hard for years, determined to get the fame he deserves.
 He knows there are still more challenges to come, but one day, he’ll be the shiniest rhinestone cowboy that everyone knows!

 The Beach Boys created a fantastic song about perseverance when they recorded ‘Sail On Sailor,’ fitting for the Holland album.
 Their producer wasn’t happy with the album, saying there weren’t any songs good enough to be singles.
 They whipped up this one, and it charted at number 49.